-You just need any capable radio receiver and PC with such requirements as:
+You just need any capable radio receiver and a PC that fulfils following requirements:

-Please, feel free to connect with our customer service manager to stipulate any important questions!
-Also you can clarify is your receiver compatible with our software or we should to tune it.
+Please, feel free to connect with our customer service manager to discuss any important questions!
+You also can clarify is your receiver compatible with our software or we should tune it.

 How can I update my RadioInspector?

-If you are already our customer you can update software absolutely free with the exception of new options or options not included in your kit.
+If you are already our customer you can update software for free with the exception of new options or options not included in your kit.